samuelmel/crypto-lakehouse-medallion/README_EN.md

 ### 2. Configure Environment Variables

-Copy the example file:
+Copy the example environment file:

 ```bash
 cp .env.example .env
 ```

-Configure the variables required for the local environment and the services used by the project.
+Configure the variables required for the local environment and for the services used by the project.

 ### 3. Start the Infrastructure